jwhitham/aoc/2022/20/README.md

 An exact Rust port would require pointers with reference counting.
 I did attempt this, but I found that I'm still not comfortable with Rust's pointer restrictions and it is extremely hard to get any code to a state that the compiler will accept.
-Therefore I assigned each tree node a unique reference number to be used in place of a pointer.
+Therefore I assigned each tree node an index within a vector.
+This leads to relatively readable code, and though there may be a small performance cost for adding the base address of the vector, memory allocation is more efficient and the CPU cache is used better.
-This is slower but leads to relatively readable code which works.
-The ownership issues created by directly using pointers are side-stepped.

-Theoretically the "tree list" should be faster than Vec or VecDeque, given enough list elements, but for the actual problem size (5000) it appears to be about 50% slower in benchmarks.
-This might be related to the use of references rather than pointers, or some other issue.
-For example, being a binary tree, the cache behaviour is unlikely to be as good as Vec.